 Many other sports have hosted their championships at Pinehurst as well, including the U.S. Clay Court Championships in Tennis; the U.S. Croquet Championship, and the World Lawnbowling Championship.

 And in 2002, it returned to its roots as a health-driven resort with the opening of The Spa at Pinehurst, adjacent to the Carolina hotel.
 It was one of the first spas in the South to receive the Mobil Four-Star spa designation.

 Each of Pinehurst’s recreational facilities has a history as steep as Pinehurst itself, and the resort has been able to retain that turn-of-the-century charm and ambiance.
 While many guests still migrate from New England, Pinehurst is a destination that continues to welcome guests from around the world.

 Just as Tufts envisioned over 100 years ago, guests visit today to discover this peaceful retreat.
 What they find amidst this serenity is the history, beauty and Southern hospitality of an era past.
-Add to that eight world-class golf courses—including the renowned Pinehurst No. 2—an award-winning spa, a tennis facility, family activities, dining, shopping and more and you’ll see what makes Pinehurst the quintessential resort.
+Add to that nine world-class golf courses—including the renowned Pinehurst No. 2—an award-winning spa, a tennis facility, family activities, dining, shopping and more and you’ll see what makes Pinehurst the quintessential resort.